brahmee07/hypothesis_test/README.md

 - The interval is wide and crosses zero.
 - This means the true difference **could be slightly negative or moderately positive**.
 - The data is compatible with left-footed players having a small advantage—but not definitively.

 ---

-### **Visualizations**
-(Two plots were generated using Matplotlib)

-1. **Permutation Distribution Plot**
-   - Shows where the observed difference lies relative to the null distribution.
-   - The observed statistic is near the right tail but not extreme.

-2. **Bootstrap Distribution Plot**
-   - Shows the sampling variability of the estimated difference.
-   - Helps visualize uncertainty around the estimate.

----